wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 What people faced had varying degrees of consequence to the outside world, but for each the inner turmoil seemed equally difficult to combat.

-Maybe ultimately that's what's we all have in common.
-No matter what stage of life we're in, we'll still find problems.
+Maybe ultimately that's what we all have in common.
+No matter what stage of life we're in, we'll still find problems with our existence.
 We'll still experience dissatisfaction with our status quo.
 There's even a term in social psychology for this &mdash; hedonic adaptation.
 When something great happens too frequently, we adjust our baseline happiness to it, and it no longer feels great.

 ##Two options to contentment